 Erosion control measures have been described in the application and the plan has been reviewed and approved by the Town Engineer.

-Based on the above findings of fact, the Planning Board finds the standards of this section have been met.
+Based on the above findings of fact, and with the proposed condition of approval, the Planning Board finds the standards of this section have been met.

-10.4 Water, Sewer, Utilities and Fire Protection
+(D) Water, Sewer, and Fire Protection